 Is It Ok To Soak CPU In Alcohol?

-Using 99% isopropyl alcohol or denatured alcohol should dissolve the thermal compound, making it easy to clean off the CPU pins.
+Using 99% isopropyl alcohol or denatured alcohol should dissolve the thermal compound, making cleaning off the CPU pins easy.
 However, the alcohol may seep into other parts of the CPU and cause problems.

 In addition, if you do not use an ultrasonic cleaner, dirt will still be stuck in the cracks between pins.
 Using alcohol is not recommended.